Reward Models Inherit Value Biases from Pretraining

 \paragraph{Implicit Reward Models} The central idea of inverse reinforcement learning (IRL; \citealt{ng2000algorithms}) is to infer a reward model from observed behavior, under the assumption that the observed agent is maximizing this reward.
 In the context of finetuning LLMs with a KL-regularized reward function, a bandit formulation of IRL has a closed-form solution: the key insight behind DPO \citep{rafailov_direct_2023}, which represents the reward model via a parametric policy, allowing one to finetune via supervised learning.
 The full IRL setting has been derived in \cite{rafailov2024r}.
 Such implicit rewards have been used as targets for reward distillation as part of finetuning algorithms \citep{gao2024rebel, fisch2024robust, nath2024simultaneous, chen_bootstrapping_2025}.
-To the best of our knowledge, we do not know of previous work systematically analyzing the properties of an implicit reward model defined by two pre-existing LLMs.
+To the best of our knowledge, no previous work has systematically analyzed the properties of an implicit reward model defined by two pre-existing LLMs.